ksphere0013/Corpus-Linguistics-Toolkit-for-Chinese/README.md

 </details>

+By default, it shows only basic document info and TTR result.
-Use `--kwic` to include concordance analysis.
+To include concordance analysis, use `--kwic`.

 ```bash
 python -m Toolkit.corpus_analysis --kwic 女性